ajinkyaT/Deep_learning_Entity_Embeddings/README.md

-# Deep Learning and Entity Embeddings to predict driving behavior and accident hotspots
+# Deep Learning and Entity Embeddings to predict driving behavior and cluster accident hotspots

 This project repo is for MoveHack Hackathon conducted by Niti Ayog, Government of India